romeorizzi/TALight/README.md

 Currently, the best way to get a great prompt is to install the [starship prompt util](https://starship.rs/).
 It is highly robust and lightspeed (written in Rust) which is surprising considered the high amount of information it manages to convey to you.

-The starship prompt is still highly costumizable.
+The starship prompt is [highly costumizable](https://starship.rs/config/#prompt).

-If you still want to customise the prompt your own way then the old approach is to directly work on the `PROMPT` environment variable.
+The old way to customize the prompt appearence was to work on the `PROMPT` environment variable (some instructions are given below but we suggest using `starship` instead).

 A minimal useful prompt should show the path and time (and do not forget the environment you are operating into when you activate environments).
+We suggest you to perform this customization now.
+Follow [these instructions](https://starship.rs/config/#prompt) on how to do it via starship.

+<details><summary>The old way (before starship):</summary>

  We need to open and modify the file `./bashrc` hence we use the command:
  ```
  vi ./baschrc